flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/special-message-annunciators.md

 Displayed in amber text.
 Displays when descent mode is engaged and:

-- A vertical path too steep exists on the next leg .
+- A vertical path too steep exists on the next leg.
 - The aircraft is less than 30 seconds from a path that is too steep.

 !!! info ""